Engineering blog

 Architectural Marvels: The Great Wall of China

 Standing tall, mighty, and unmoved over millennia, the 4,000 miles (6,500 km) long Great Wall of China is an architectural wonder of epic significance.
-The Great Wall is the largest ever built structure in terms of mass and surface area.

 Technology and Software at the Buildings Show in Toronto